 NZ forestry student picks up major award

-The Scholarship is the seventh that has been awarded to students as part of an annual scholarship programme set up by the Council in 2011.
+The Scholarship is the eighth that has been awarded to students as part of an annual scholarship programme set up by the Council in 2011.
 The annual scholarship awarded by the SWC is one of the most prestigious and valuable awarded to forestry students in New Zealand.
-In any one year, the SWC has up to $13,500 committed to three student scholarships.
+In any one year, the SWC can have up to $13,500 committed to three student scholarships.

 Source: Southern Wood Council

 Copyright 2004-2020 © Innovatek Ltd. All rights reserved.